rancher/rancher.github.io/rancher/api/index.md

 ## Experimenting with the API

 The API has its own user interface accessible from a web browser.
 This is an easy way to see resources, perform actions, and see the equivalent cURL or HTTP request & response.
-To access it, click on "API & Keys" in the User menu
+To access it, click on **API** to find the URL endpoint.

 ![User menu]({{site.baseurl}}/img/rancher/apikeys.png)